November 3, 2006

 Having kids in poorer countries is cheap and a better investment as

-you children will work and thus the family will recoup their investment,
+you children will work and thus the family will recoup their

 and therefore polygyny is a good investment.